-Recently there have been reports of an extremely rare condition involving blood clots and unusual bleeding after vaccination with AstraZeneca (AZ).
-This is being carefully reviewed but the risk factors for this condition are not yet clear.
-Because of the high risk of complications and death from COVID-19, the MHRA, the World Health Organization and the European Medicines Agency have concluded that the balance is very much in favour of vaccination.
+There have been reports of an extremely

+rare condition involving blood clots and unusual bleeding after the AstraZeneca and Janssen vaccines.
+Because of the high risk of complications and death from COVID-19, the Medicines and Healthcare products Regulatory Agency (MHRA), the World Health Organisation and the European Medicines Agency have concluded that the balance is very much in favour of vaccination.